 The Cotswolds offers gentle countryside, excellent road surfaces and accommodation in some of England's most beautiful villages — forgiving terrain with exceptional scenery.
 The Thames Path follows the river on largely flat, traffic-free paths through market towns into London — straightforward navigation and natural stopping points throughout.

-Both are rated 2–3/5 and are among the most accessible tours in our English portfolio.
+Both are rated 2–3/5 and are among the most accessible English bike tours in our portfolio.

 May, June and September are the three strongest months — long days, mild temperatures and roads at their quietest.